 Offline files to prepare your data

-Below are the templates for the 2023 submission period (timing TBC).
+Below are the templates for the 2023 submission period (1 September to 31 October).

 - The Questionnaire word version is for working purposes, it is not uploaded.
 You will complete the Questionnaire in a webform in the Portal.